4 arrested for alleged forgery, sabotage in Edo - Vanguard News

 It said the four persons were arrested in Agenebode, Estako East local government area of the state, over alleged illegal production and issuance of revenue scratch cards.

-ALSO READ: Eid-el-fitr: Police warn politicians against turning Eid ground to political rally
+“The four suspects were arrested in Agenebode following inquiries into the process and compliance check of revenue scratch cards purchased by haulage truck drivers.

-“The four suspects were arrested in Agenebode following enquiries into the process and compliance check of revenue scratch cards purchased by haulage truck drivers.
+READ ALSO: Breaking: Maiduguri under Boko Haram attacks as sporadic explosions rock parts of city

-“Further enquiries revealed that the recovered revenue scratch cards issued to truck drivers were faked, had uniform code numbers and the issuing process not complied with.
+“Further inquiries revealed that the recovered revenue scratch cards issued to truck drivers were faked, had uniform code numbers, and the issuing process not complied with.

 “The suspects have been handed over to the Nigerian Police for further interrogation, investigation, and arraignment in Court.”